County of Artois: History

 Joan III, Countess of Artois and Burgundy, entered into the dynastic allegiance with the ducal House of Burgundy, a cadet branch of the royal Capetians, by marrying Odo IV of Burgundy in 1330.
 Until 1350 all territories of Artois, Franche-Comté and the Burgundian duchy were inherited by their grandson Philip I of Burgundy.
 Upon Philip's death in 1361, however, Artois reverted to the second daughter of Joan, Margaret, and after her death once again to Flanders, which was now itself ruled by her son, Count Louis II in 1382.
 In 1384 all Flanders, Artois and Franche-Comté finally became part of the vast, complex territory of the Duchy of Burgundy, as Louis' daughter and heiress Margaret III had married Duke Philip the Bold in 1369.

-Artois was then held by Philip's descendants from the Burgundian House of Valois-Burgundy until the extinction of the line with the death of Duke Charles the Bold at the Battle of Nancy on 5 January 1477.
-Seized by King Louis XI of France, he at first established the county as a seneschalate.
-Nevertheless, the Burgundian territories were also claimed by Archduke Maximilian I of Habsburg, the son of Emperor Frederick III and husband of Charles' daughter Mary the Rich.
+Artois was then held by Philip's descendants from the Burgundian House of Valois-Burgundy until the death of Duke Charles the Bold at the Battle of Nancy on 5 January 1477.
+Since Charles left no sons, his daughter Mary of Burgundy claimed all of her fathers lands.
+That was opposed by King Louis XI, who decided to take possession over Artois and other domains of the late Duke that were situated within borders of the French realm.
+Upon seizing the county, a royal seneschalty was established in Artois.

+In order to secure her claims, Mary of Burgundy married Archduke Maximilian I of Austria, the son of Emperor Frederick III, thus providing support for her cause, and also achieving solid control over several north-eastern provinces.
 Maximilian's and Louis' troops met at the 1479 Battle of Guinegate.
-The Habsburg forces were victorious; however, Mary died in 1482 and Maximilian was only able to retain Flanders, while Artois and Franche-Comté were officially ceded to the French king by the Treaty of Arras in 1482.
+Maximilian's forces were victorious, but Artois remained in the Franch hands.
+Mary died in 1482, and her claims passed to her son Philip, who was still a child and thus under the guardianship of his father Maximilian.

+To settle the conflict, the Treaty of Arras was concluded on 23 December 1482.
+Maximilian agreed to betroth his young daughter and Philip's sister Margaret, to the young Dauphin of France, the later King Charles VIII.
+The marital agreement was devised as an instrument for settling territorial disputes, by defining the County of Artois and several other contested lands as the Margaret's dowry, thus leaving them in the effective French possession.